 Iceland, Luxembourg, Hong Kong, Switzerland, Singapore, Finland, Brunei, Norway, Netherlands, Sweden.

-Fun fact #8: Most visited pages
+Fun fact #8: The most visited pages of the website

 To a high extent, the organic traffic to this website comes from Google Search queries, as well as backlinks from other websites of the classic lenses community.
 The following three posts have attracted the most visitors, presumably due to their useful technical information, interesting historical background information about the classic lenses under discussion, and an all-round entertaining good read: